Navigating menopause and itchy skin

 As the skin changes over time, so does its needs.
 Menopausal skin requires a skincare routine that looks after drier, older skin.

-Separately, the Hyaluron-Filler + Elasticity range has been specially formulated to look after mature skin by plumping up deep wrinkles, improving elasticity and accelerating collagen renewal in skin cells.
+The Eucerin Hyaluron-Filler + Elasticity range has been specially formulated to look after mature skin by plumping up deep wrinkles, improving elasticity and accelerating collagen renewal in skin cells.

-Home remedies for itchy skin
+Lifestyle tips and home remedies for itchy skin

 While we recommend using targeting skincare product for the specific symptoms of menopausal skin, trying some home remedies may also help soothe dry, itchy skin: